Nella1a/pjct-node-1-random-color-generator/readme.md

-# Node.js Random Color Generator in the command line
+# Node.js Random Color Generator

 ## How it works

-accept command line input:
+User enters command in the command line

-- block of approximately 31x9 # characters
+Application returs a pattern of '#' that match color choice (in hex code).
+Color choice can be either:

-- random color (using hex code, e.g. #ff0000)
+() random color

-request for a:
-hue (e.g. green or red or blue)

-request for
-luminosity (e.g. light or dark)
+() random color and request of a specific hue (green / red / blue) () random color and request of a specific hue and luminosity (light / dark)